robertobloj/sql-execution-plan-analyser/README.md

 Following tests are created:

-1. [PersonIntegrationTest] - check that all entities are correctly written, and we are able to successfully save entities into[PostgreSQL] database
+1. [PersonIntegrationTest] - check that all entities are correctly written, and we are able to successfully save entities into [PostgreSQL] database
 2. [SqlCaptureInspectorTest] - test for custom `org.hibernate.resource.jdbc.spi.StatementInspector` implementation.
 We check whether we are able to collect all sql queries or not.
-3. [SqlExecutionPlanTest] - TODO (under construction)
+3. [SqlExecutionPlanTest] - test whether good query has a good plan and cost and vice versa, bad query has a bad plan.
 4. [JpaToSqlConversionTest] - test for checking, whether translation from JPA into sql works properly
+5. [JpaScannerSqlExecutionPlanTest] - all in one test.
+This test scan repositories, find jpa queries and translates it into native sql queries.
+This is our input for test.
+Next step is to create example entities, run `ANALYZE` command and finally we check execution plans and costs for each query.

 ## Postgres SQLs